Introduction to the Korean Labor & Employment Law Practice Group

 - We, also, worked on a criminal matter related to a military contractor that led to the jailing of one employee of the Company.
 We were hired, immediately, and with a little proactive representation – the individual was released within one week for medical reasons.
 All company employees were found not guilty.

-WHO WE AREWe were proud, before recent additions, of being a small firm that has successfully handled matters for Fortune 500 companies, SMEs and individuals in an efficient and proactive manner - with a straight-forward street savvy approach to the practice of law.
+We were proud, before recent additions, of being a small firm that has successfully handled matters for Fortune 500 companies, SMEs and individuals in an efficient and proactive manner – with a straight-forward street savvy approach to the practice of law.

 However, we can’t pretend to be small anymore, but we are still boutique in practice, still efficient and proactive and the street savvy approach will not be lost as long as Sean Hayes is working with us.